Midwest Road Trips

 First Timer’s Guide to Mount Rushmore

 Visitors will find four presidents, George Washington, Thomas Jefferson, Theodore Roosevelt and Abraham Lincoln, looking westward as they carved into the rock face of Mount Rushmore.
-Into the hardest and finest-grained granite it was a momental project that started 1927.
+The monumental project started in 1927 and involved carving the hardest and finest-grained granite.

-To visit, motorists will need to enter the Mount Rushmore parking garage ($10 for private vehicles).
+To visit, motorists must enter the Mount Rushmore parking garage ($10 for private vehicles, including RVs and motorcycles).
 The Mount Rushmore Information Center and Bookstore is the first building after entering the memorial from the parking area.
-It offers park maps alng with Junior Ranger booklets.
+It offers park maps and Junior Ranger booklets.

 Across from the Information Center is the Audio Tour Building.
-Studio recordings are available in several languages for a $6 rental.
-There is also a multi-media device that offers a self-guided tour for a $8 rental.
+Studio recordings in several languages are available for a $6 rental.
+A multi-media device offers a self-guided tour for a $8 rental.
 Both offer translations in Spanish, French, German and Lakota.

 Visitors then walk up the Avenue of Flags to the Grand View Terrace.
 This area offers the best view and occasional ranger programs.
-The amphitheater below the Grand View Terrace is where the nightly lighting ceremony is held.
+The nightly lighting ceremony is held in the amphitheater below the Grand View Terrace.

-Directly underneath the Grand View Terrace, the Lincoln Borglum Visitor Center offers a short interpretive film and displays on the carving of the memorial.
+Directly underneath the Grand View Terrace, the Lincoln Borglum Visitor Center offers a short interpretive film and displays on the memorial’s carving.

 Mount Rushmore sculptors